 Blume’s lived in New Jersey, New Mexico and Conneticut, and Key West, Florida.
 She says that each different backdrop has helped her create a different book.

 J.K.
-Rowling, author of the Harry Potter fantasy phenomenon, has been open about the fact that the life-draining ‘dementors’ in Harry Potter were fictional symbols of her own struggle with depression.
-Drawing on your life – the good and the bad – is one of the best sources of inspiration and lends your writing greater authenticity.
+Rowling, author of the Harry Potter fantasy phenomenon, has been open about many aspects of her series.
+Including the fact that the life-draining ‘dementors’ in Harry Potter were fictional symbols for her own struggle with depression.
+Drawing on your life – the good and the bad – is one of the best sources of inspiration and will make your writing more authentic.

 2: Many accomplished writers have demanding day jobs

 Maybe you daydream of being able to make enough money off writing fiction full-time that you can quit your day job.
 The hard truth is that countless writers have held day jobs to support themselves, their families and their number one passions.
 The most celebrated authors have held teaching positions at universities (including Zadie Smith, Margaret Atwood, Toni Morrison, Alice Walker and more).